Miller Place, New York: Agricultural hamlet

 The oldest extant house is the home of William Miller, Andrew Miller's grandson, composed in three sections between 1720 and 1816 at a prominent location on North Country Road.
 The hamlet's many extant historical structures are centered on this thoroughfare, forming the core of the Miller Place Historic District.
 Listed on the National Register of Historic Places in 1976, it became the first historic district in the Town of Brookhaven.
 Separately listed is the Samuel Hopkins House.

 The American Revolutionary War divided the town, with the majority siding with the Patriot cause but families being split across both lines.
-A number of midnight raids occurred, one of which resulted in the shooting of a teenaged Miller who had peered out of his window to check on the commotion.
+A number of midnight raids occurred, one of which resulted in the shooting of a teenage Miller who had peered out of his window to check on the commotion.
 The march of Benjamin Tallmadge, who led eighty men to the victorious overthrow of a British stronghold at Manor St. George, traversed along the town's western border.

 In 1789, the neighboring communities of Miller Place and Mount Sinai organized a Congregational church on the town border.
 While the Mount Sinai Congregational Church building (an extant structure from 1807) is technically in Mount Sinai, the house for its minister was built in Miller Place and continues to be used for that purpose.

 The first two public schools in the hamlet were established in 1813 and 1837.
 In 1834 the Miller Place Academy, a private school, was established under the leadership of a Yale graduate.
 Though the academy itself closed in 1868, it served as a public school from 1897 until the 1937 opening of what is now the North Country Road Middle School.
 The Miller Place Academy structure remains as one of the community's symbols and currently houses a free library.

 Resort town

-In 1895 the hamlet became home to a station of the Long Island Rail Road, which was located near the present-day intersection of Sylvan and Echo avenues.
+In 1895 the hamlet became home to a station of the Long Island Rail Road, which was located near the present-day intersection of Sylvan and Echo Avenues.
 It transported people to stops westward to Port Jefferson and New York City or eastward to Wading River.
 After the station was destroyed in a 1903 fire, a new one was built.
-However, this building was destroyed in 1934 by another fire, and the eastern railroad lines were soon abandoned.
+However, this building was destroyed in 1934 by another fire, and the Eastern railroad lines were soon abandoned.
 In 2013 an agreement was signed between local politicians and the Long Island Power Authority (LIPA), which currently manages the strip on which the railroad operated, to convert this land into a public bicycle trail.

 In the latter 19th century, Miller Place became a popular summer resort location.
 This led to a building boom of beach-side bungalows, rustic log cabins, and commercial activities to accommodate the new seasonal residents.
 A barn-like building known as the Harbor House operated as a dormitory-style vacation house for young girls until it was destroyed in a 1962 fire.
 Camp Barstow, a Girl Scout camp near the beach, was active until 1980 and has since become public parkland.